The Therapy Journal

 You’re Not Relating.
 You’re Re-Enacting…

 Why do the same painful relationship patterns keep repeating, even when we know better?
-This piece explores how emotional avoidance and repetition compulsion quietly shape intimacy, and how depth therapy helps people recognise these patterns, stay with what’s difficult, and create room for something genuinely different.
+This post explores how emotional avoidance and repetition compulsion quietly shape intimacy, and how depth therapy helps people recognise these patterns, stay with what’s difficult, and create room for something genuinely different.

 Read More